DataDog/integrations-core/snmp_dell/README.md

 ## Overview

-Dell Inc. is a technology company that develops computers and network hardware for high performance networking in both small large businesses.
+Dell Inc. is a technology company that develops computers and network hardware for high performance networking in both small and large businesses.
 Collect metrics for monitoring and alerting from Dell hardware including:

 * Dell PowerEdge
 * Dell iDRAC